• 1.jpg

 How much does a zipline site survey cost?

-The total investment depends entirely on the remote nature of the terrain and the length of the proposed route.
-Basic zipline site surveying typically starts around a few thousand dollars but scales up when extensive LIDAR and core drilling are required.
-This is a foundational step in the broader scope of zipline design.
+The total investment depends on terrain remoteness and route length.
+Basic surveying typically starts at a few thousand dollars but scales when LIDAR and core drilling are required.

 What is included in topographical analysis for ziplines?